-I am a Senior Lecturer in the School of Psychology at Charles Sturt University in Bathurst, where I have worked since 2002.
+I was a Senior Lecturer in the School of Psychology at Charles Sturt University in Bathurst from 2002 to 2012.
 Prior to this, I completed my undergraduate psychology degree and my PhD at the University of New South Wales.
 My Honours and doctoral dissertations were both in the area of hypnosis: my Honours research examined the impact of a suggestion for posthypnotic amnesia on participants’ performance in different types of memory tasks, whereas my doctoral research investigated the processes that allow highly hypnotisable participants to manage the conflict between the suggestion they express a belief in and the information about reality that is available via their senses.

-I teach research methods and statistics in our undergraduate and postgraduate courses.
+I taught research methods and statistics in CSU’s undergraduate and postgraduate courses.
 The quality of our scientific theories is only as good as the empirical evidence that supports it, and this applies not only to psychology but to all areas of knowledge.
 I take a strong interest in encouraging people – students, professionals, and laypeople – to develop an ability to think critically about science.

 You will find my academic interests connect to a lot of the posts on this site.
 You will also find updates and news about my professional work, such as publications in journals and media articles.